 I love reading and have always loved buying books and having a book collection.
 But I definitely realized that 99% of the books I read I’m NEVER going to read again, so there’s no point in having them in my home!

-Not only are eBooks cheaper, they free up a TON of space in your home.
+Not only are eBooks cheaper, but they also free up a TON of space in your home.
 I did set some ground rules for myself and will purchase physical copies of books I’ll read again, so it’s the best of both worlds!

 19. Stick To Your Staple Meals